 Vancian Spellcasting Hack

 All that being said, what if I tell you that Cypher can model Vancian spellcasting, as it is presented in Vance’s books, better than others?
 In the books, spells are 4th-dimensional mathematical constructs that a wizard primes in his brain.
 He can hold but a few.
-By casting, Wizard is banishing primed spells from his mind.
-So to emulate this, all we have to do is to apply an initial cost for each spell Wizard is preparing.
+By casting, the wizard is banishing primed spells from his mind.
+So to emulate this, all we have to do is to apply an initial cost for each spell the wizard is preparing.
 The more spells they want to cram the more INT cost they need to pay.
-Bam!, already makes more sense than the slots.
-From here, you can take it further, tweak the costings and make it more detailed if you need it.
+Bam! already makes more sense than the slots.
+From here, you can take it further, tweaking the cost and making it more detailed as needed.

 Ptolus Chaositec is another easy solve in Cypher.
 These are mainly artifacts and grafts coupled with mutations.
 Mutations and grafting are already covered in the Numenera setting, so I will not delve into that.

 This wasn’t particularly hard, was it?
 I imagine if you took the Ptolus setting as it is now, you would be one week of work away from running it for your Cypher group.
 This sentiment is generally true for any game you want to play in Cypher.
 Follow the game design, hack it where needed, and have fun.
 Release yourself of prior systems baggage and look at your games with a new set of montecook eyes.
 Maximize the fun with a minimal set of rules.

 A couple of farewell tips: